dubreuia/intellij-plugin-save-actions/README.md

 | Name                               | Description
 | ---                                | ---
-| Compile file                       | Enable / disable compiling of the modified file.
-The compiler might compile other files as well. **Warning: this option triggers one build action for each file, use sparingly (see [#128](https://github.com/dubreuia/intellij-plugin-save-actions/issues/128))**
+| *\[experimental\]* Compile file    | Enable / disable compiling of the modified file.
+The compiler might compile other files as well. **Warning: this feature is experimental, please post feedback in the github issues**
+| *\[experimental\]* Reload file     | Enable / disable reloading of the files in the running debugger, meaning the files will get compiled first.
+The compiler might compile other files as well. **Warning: this feature is experimental, please post feedback in the github issues**
+| *\[experimental\]* Execute action  | Enable / disable executing of an action using quick lists (using quick lists at "File > Settings > Appearance & Behavior > Quick Lists").
+See [Editor Actions](#editor-actions) for more information **Warning: this feature is experimental, please post feedback in the github issues**

+#### Editor Actions

+Some languages requires specific actions, such as Dartfmt or Prettier:

+- For Dart developers, enable "Use the dartfmt tool when formatting the whole file" option in "File > Settings > Editor > Code Style > Dart > Dartfmt".
+- For Prettier (https://prettier.io/) users, read below.

+Using the "Execute action" configuration, the plugin can launch arbitrary editor actions.
+While not all actions will work, it can be used to launch external tools, specific runs, etc. This feature is experimental, you can post your feedback on issue [#118](https://github.com/dubreuia/intellij-plugin-save-actions/issues/118).

+The actions are implemented in the form of "quick lists", an IDE function that is used to define a list of actions that can be then executed.
+Quick lists can be configured at "File > Settings > Appearance & Behavior > Quick Lists", and once configured, one can be selected and used in the plugin, using the "Execution action" configuration drop down list.

 ### File